RFK: Not Allowed to Win

 But Brading is mentioned on just three pages, so the Random House bonfire probably had more to do with senior editor Robert D. Loomis, who edited a "lone nut" account of the RFK assassination in 1970, as well as Gerald Posner's "Case Closed" in 1993, in which Oswald is also a lone nut.
 "They do that with books," Loomis replied when asked about the incineration.
 When contacted by Publishers Weekly about the Posner book, Loomis had this to say: "All the conspiracy theories have undermined the public's belief in government.
 They believe that everybody's in cahoots, that we have murderers in the CIA.
 That's what has been accepted, and that, to me, is a crime."
 Posner himself acknowledged the influence of Loomis: "His effort on this one was beyond the ordinary assistance....
 His imprint is evident throughout."

-Rigorous Intuition has an excellent commentary on the RFK case and the recent news about the poisoning (and ultimately murder) of dissident KGB agent Alexander Litvinenko:
+Rigorous Intuition has an excellent commentary on the RFK case and the poisoning of dissident KGB agent Alexander Litvinenko:

 Wednesday, November 22, 2006